Employment (Miscellaneous Provisions) Bill 2017: Committee Stage

 The root of this is the definition of what a worker is.
 It is people who sell their labour or who own their labour and use it for their own benefit because self-employment would imply that people are doing it for themselves.
 When they are selling their labour, they are creating wealth and profit and doing things for somebody else, namely, the employer.
 We need to look at how we define what a worker is in all of this because people who are defined as self-employed are clearly not.
 People on building sites, delivering food or driving public transport for various companies are clearly not self-employed and are clearly generating revenue and profit for others.
 That needs to be challenged at a definition level.

 The issue of bogus self-employment is rife.
 Different committees have looked at this and there have been different reports.
 I note that the Department and the Minister have brought forward an awareness campaign which is just paying lip-service to the issue.
 Bogus self-employment is rife in the construction sector and even in our State broadcaster.
 In fairness, Mr. Philip Boucher-Hayes has covered the issue extensively and he says that it is rife within RTÉ.
 People are doing essentially the same job, some on a full contract and others being classed as self-employed.
-The only explanation I and workers can see is the hammering down of terms and conditions and for people to get away without paying their obligations in terms of taxes, PRSI contributions and so on.
+The only explanation workers and I can see is the hammering down of terms and conditions and for people to get away without paying their obligations in terms of taxes, PRSI contributions and so on.

 The amount on which the Exchequer is losing out has been calculated.
-We are talking multiples of millions that could - and rightfully should - go into other schemes and projects.
+We are talking about multiples of millions of euro that could - and rightfully should - go into other schemes and projects.
 We should look at all of this.
 I am concerned that we are going to put in place a code of practice that is too weak.
 What is proposed does not go far enough.
 We need a legal definition as opposed to a code of practice.
 That is up to the Minister.
 I know that different items of legislation are coming through to deal with the whole issue of bogus self-employment.
 I appreciate from where Deputy O'Dea is coming and also his intentions but a code of practice is too weak.
 We need a legal definition of "self-employment" and "self-employed".

 This has been a recurring plague.
 I know the Minister is eager to get her teeth into this matter and I anticipate that she will address it.
 From a legal perspective, the critical aspect of any analysis is the type of contract engaged in and the classification of it.
-That is important because when people are employed as ordinary employees, they attract the full corpus of legislative protection vindicating and advancing workers rights.
+That is important because when people are employed as ordinary employees, they attract the full corpus of legislative protection vindicating and advancing workers' rights.
 Employers are using this to divest themselves of their obligations in respect of taxes, PRSI contributions, holiday entitlements and, more importantly, pension contributions.
 I refer to a whole host of various rights in this regard.

 Establishing the employment status of an individual is key.
 As Deputy O'Dea said, the courts have laid out a strong basis on how to do that.
 It includes not just employment law but also that relating to Revenue.
-This has been a scam to defeat workers rights and it is time it was brought to an end.
+This has been a scam to defeat workers' rights and it is time it was brought to an end.
 The crucial aspect of this - the Chair referred to it in the Dáil - is that when people reach pension age and look for their contributions records, there is a hole in the bucket.
 This is a major problem.
 In the current situation, people suffer because they have no protection.
 In the old days, we used to have wet time rates but they have disappeared.
 People had to stand out there or otherwise they got nothing and nothing to bring home to their families at weekends.

 This is critical in the context of what is available.
 The Minister is taking on a big job regarding pensions.
 Well done to her on that.
 The dichotomy to which I refer is very important in that context.
 Several of us have raised this in the Dáil.
 I know the Minister has a study which says it is not as widespread as suggested but people are flying under the radar somewhere.
 The Minister is trying to find out what is happening and we will all assist her in trying to resolve this conundrum.